Need Help? (888) GET LABS

 High sugar in the blood prompts the pancreas to release more insulin – the hormone that regulates glucose.
 In a study published in BMC Medicine, it was documented that high amounts of insulin4 can trigger thyroid tissue hyperplasia, leading to nodule formation and thyroid gland enlargement.

-With this knowledge, improving thyroid function translates to consuming less sugary foods and beverages like soda, fast food meals, desserts, and sweetened drinks.
+With this knowledge, improving thyroid function translates to eating less of those sugary foods and beverages like soda, fast food meals, desserts, and sweetened drinks.
 The American Heart Association recommends no more than 36 grams or nine teaspoons of sugar daily intake for men and six teaspoons or 32 grams for women.

 Pro tip: If your lifestyle and family history indicate a higher risk for diabetes, check your blood sugar levels through a hemoglobin A1c blood test.
 This test can help diagnose diabetes, which in turn aids in calculating your risk for thyroid disorders